anhaidgroup/delex/examples/Single-Machine-Example.md

 import psutil
 ```

-## Step Four: Initialize Spark
+### Step 4: Initializing Spark

-Next we need to initialize Spark.
-For this example we are doing everything in a local setup, in particular, all files are stored on the local file system and we are running Spark in local mode.
+Next we initialize Spark.
+For this example we are doing everything in a local setup.
+In particular, all files are stored on the local file system and we are running Spark in the local mode.

 ```
 # enable pyarrow execution, recommended for better performance